wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.14.53 =
+* Added option to skip scanning the Quaratined files.
+* Updated Brute-Force patch to fix the problem of being included more that once.
+* Fixed a few minor bugs (better window positioning and css, cleaner results page, updated new help tab, etc.).

 = 4.14.52 =
 * Added exception for the social.png files to the skip files by extension list.